 Products are how APIs are surfaced to developers.
 Products in API Management have one or more APIs, and can be open or protected.
 Protected products require a subscription key, while open products can be consumed freely.

 When a product is ready for use by developers, it can be published.
-Once published, it can be viewed or subscribed to by developers.
+Once published, it can be viewed or subscribed to by developers using the developer portal.
 Subscription approval is configured at the product level and can either require an administrator's approval or be automatic.

 Groups are used to manage the visibility of products to developers.
 API Management has the following built-in groups: